smapiot/piral/docs/tutorials/23-monorepo.md

 ## Setting up a Monorepo

-If you want to lean how to setup a monorepo with piral choose one of these two options:
+If you want to learn how to set up a monorepo with piral, choose one of these two options:

 - [Setting up a monorepo with Piral and Lerna](./23.1-monorepo-lerna.md)
 - [Setting up a monorepo with Piral and Rush](./23.2-monorepo-rush.md)

-In the next tutorial we look into details of setting up a monorepo using Lerna.
+In the next tutorial, we'll look into the details of setting up a monorepo using Lerna.